OlivierLD/AllLanguagesScratchPad/oci_cli/README.md

 Here is the path I took to install and run the `OCI_CLI`

 ### Install the OCI_CLI on your laptop
-From the [Quickstart Page](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm#Quickstart), choose the installation instructions that fits the OS of your laptop.
+From the [Quickstart Page](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm#Quickstart), _**choose the installation instructions that fits the OS of your laptop**_.
 From a Mac, I did a:
 ```
 $ brew update && brew install oci-cli